 This AC discusses management of change in the regulatory context.
-It is aimed at organisations that are required to have change processes and it seeks to explain the concept of management of change outside the scope of an SMS.
+It is aimed at Australian air transport Air Operator's Certificate (AOC) holders and aerial work certificate holders that are required to have change processes.
+It seeks to explain the concept of management of change outside the scope of an SMS.
 It includes consideration of significant changes which require CASA approval, and the provision of guidance for the development of management of change processes and procedures.

 The annexes to this AC provide template procedures that CASA believes most aircraft operators could use to comply with operator change management requirements, with minimal customisation.

-Changes occur in aviation organisations and typical changes can be:
+Typical changes in aviation organisations might be: